-Biggest misconception of many is that, spirituality always means giving up everything that we do, like our job.
+The biggest misconception of many is that spirituality always means giving up everything that we do, like our job.

 The renunciation of work and work in devotion are both good for liberation.
-But, of the two, work in devotional service is better than renunciation of work.
+But, of the two, work in devotional service is better than the renunciation of work..

-So any field of work we do, if it is not forbiden by scriptures and if we devote to Lord Krishna, it is perfect.
-Normally we work for our self, our promotion, our impression, our status, our family, it is we in the centre.
+So any field of work we do, if it is not forbidden by scriptures and if we devote ourselves to Lord Krishna, it is perfect.
+Normally we work for our self, our promotion, our impression, our status, our family, it is we in the center.
 But, we should change this idea.
-We should keep Krishna in centre and do the same work in order to please Him.
+We should keep Krishna in the center and do the same work in order to please Him.
 We should give our 100% effort to get the best possible outcome from our self.
 Not for us but for Krishna.

 We can earn 1 million a day, no harm, provided it is to serve Krishna.

-We may build / buy best home we can afford and keep Krishna in centre by inviting him to reside in the form of deity with us.
+We may build/buy the best home we can afford and keep Krishna in the center by inviting him to reside in the form of the deity with us.
 He should be the owner of our home and our family, not us.

 As we go on practicing this, one day, we may, with His mercy and sweet will, become the intelligent great soul which Krishna says is very rare.
 Thus we become Extraordinary from Ordinary.

 If You have Liked it, then please share it with your friends and loved ones.
 Please feel free to suggest how can we further improve our service.